Jump to Recipe

 - 1 ½ cup pistachios, shelled, toasted, divided (170 grams)

 - 2 tablespoons butter, softened (28 grams)

 - 12 petite croissants

 - Preheat oven to 375 degrees F.

 - Prepare pastry cream.
-Combine milk and 1/4 cup sugar in a heavy saucepan.
-Bring to a boil over medium heat.
-Whisk together egg yolks, egg, cornstarch and 1/3 cup sugar.
-Slowly pour the hot milk mixture into the eggs, whisking constantly to prevent the eggs from scrambling.
-Pour the mixture into the saucepan and slowly bring to a boil, whisking constantly.
+Heat milk in a heavy saucepan over medium heat just until warm.
+Whisk together egg yolks, egg, cornstarch, and sugar.
+Slowly pour warm milk into eggs, whisking constantly to prevent eggs from scrambling.
+Pour mixture back into saucepan and slowly bring to a simmer over medium-low heat, whisking constantly.
+Continue to cook until thick, about 4-5 minutes.

-- Continue to cook the cream until thick, about 5 minutes.
-Remove from heat and stir in butter and vanilla extract.
-Transfer to a heat proof container and cover with plastic wrap directly touching the surface.
-Cool.
+- Remove from heat and stir in butter and vanilla extract.
+Transfer to clean bowl and cover with plastic wrap directly touching the surface.
+Let cool.

-- Prepare the pistachio filling.
-Process 1 cup pistachios with powdered sugar and cornstarch in food processor until mixture resembles fine sand.
-Mix pistachio mixture with 2 tbsp softened butter, egg and pastry cream.
-Transfer filling to a pastry bag or large zip loc bag with one corner cut to make an opening.
+- Prepare pistachio filling.
+Process 1 cup pistachios with powdered sugar and cornstarch in a food processor until mixture resembles fine sand.
+Mix pistachio mixture with 2 tablespoons softened butter, egg, and pastry cream.
+Transfer filling to a pastry bag or large Ziploc bag with one corner cut to make an opening.